The Latest | Lawyers set to focus on picking alternates as Trump's hush money trial resumes

 — Judge in Trump case orders media not to report where potential jurors work

-— Social media searches play central role at jury selection for Trump’s trial
+— Social media searches play central role in jury selection for Trump’s trial

 — Only 1 in 3 US adults think Trump acted illegally in New York hush money case, AP-NORC poll shows